 Sam: That's your plan?
 A full frontal assault is your plan?

-- Both in and out of universe in Star Trek IV: The Voyage Home.
+Both in and out of universe in Star Trek IV: The Voyage Home.
 The film crew tested the plausibility of Kirk and company walking around San Francisco dressed like people from the 23rd century by dressing staff in the characters' costumes and having them walk around San Francisco.
-Nobody gave them a second glance.
+Nobody gave them a second glance and in fact a longstanding legend is that the hilarious scene where Uhura and Chekov try to ask directions featured genuine response from passersby (including the one woman who provides redundant directions).
 In the movie itself—with the exception of Chekov—the former Enterprise crew got away with being profoundly weird, with no consequences.